dishaadis/Predict-Customer-Personality-by-Using-K-Means/README.md

 <p align="justify">
 This directory contains the following files :

-  * **Predict-Customer-Personality Using K-Means.ipynb** : Source code to perform data preprocessing and visualization
+  * **Predict-Customer-Personality Using K-Means.ipynb** : Source code to perform data preprocessing, EDA and modeling.

 </p>